When you think outside the ‘conventional campsite’ box, a whole new world awaits

 Here is another point: Asking in advance will get you a lot further.

-The same kind of group stayed one summer for six days in the city or county employee parking lot in Grand Marais, Michigan, six years ago, overlooking Lake Superior.
+The same kind of group stayed one summer for six days in the city or county employee parking lot in Grand Marais, Michigan, several years ago, overlooking Lake Superior.
 Apparently, that lot wasn’t used much.
 One of our members called a few months ahead to ask where we could stay.
 We gathered a $5 nightly donation and again were good citizens and spent a lot of money in town.

-This spring I ran into trouble at the DMV in southern Illinois.
+One spring I ran into trouble at the DMV in southern Illinois.
 So, I walked across the street and asked the owner of an auto repair shop if I could park on his lot overnight.
 I would have been happy to pay him $10, but he let me stay for free.
 Nice guy.
 Again, the power of the “ask.”

 If you’ve been to Florida, you know how hard it is to find anything but expensive RV parks.
 But a friend found Babcock Webb Wildlife Management Area near Punta Gorda.
-It’s only open a few months a year to campers (and you need a state fishing license), but 12 of us stayed for free two years ago and it was a blast!
-(You have to get over the constant baying of hunting dogs though.)
+It’s only open a few months a year to campers (and you need a state fishing license), but 12 of us stayed for free a few years ago and it was a blast!
+(You have to get over the constant baying of hunting dogs, though.)
 Great biking trails, a lake to kayak in, and lots to do nearby.

-Two years ago (in June!)
+Several years ago (in June!)
 I drove into Lassen Volcanic National Park in northern California at about 4 p.m. and asked at the front desk if there were any available camping spots.
 Of course, there were not.
 But here’s a surprise: The ranger let me park in the main visitors’ center parking lot for $10.
 Wow!
 I had no idea someone could do that!
 There were about five other RVs there and as many folks camping out of their cars.
 It was a pretty cool experience!

-A few years ago, I stayed at the Illinois State Fairgrounds campground.
+Also, a few years ago, I stayed at the Illinois State Fairgrounds campground.
 I was there to meet two friends and didn’t see many other RVs, so it was a little spooky.
 All this magnificent space in the heart of my state’s capital and it was deserted.
 I would not have gone there on my own, but it was perfectly located.

 RELATED